ufal/npfl139/exam/questions.md

 - Describe the network inputs and outputs of DQN, C51, QR-DQN, IQN.
 [5]

-- Describe the network architecture of IQN, including how the quantile $τ$ is represented.
+- Describe the network architecture of IQN, including how the quantile $\tau$ is represented.
 Then write down the training algorithm, including the quantile Huber loss $\rho_\tau^\kappa$ (it is fine to use $\kappa=1$).
 [10]